ahnaf-zamil/shikamaru-bot/README.md

 ```

 Now go to the folder and run

 ```py

 pip install -r requirements.txt
 ```

-You would have to create a `config.ini` file and then fill it according to the `config.example.ini` file
+You would have to create a `config.ini` file and then fill it according to the `config.example.ini` file.
+Also make a new environment variable called `TOKEN` and put your bot's token there.

 Then run the bot using

 ```bash
 python run.py
 ```

 ## Contributing

 Shikamaru is a new Discord bot and it requires a lot of development so your contribution is welcome.
 If you want to add any plugins/cogs to the bot, just email me or make an issue on the repository [here](https://github.com/ahnaf-zamil/shikamaru-bot/issues).